theREDspace/wdio-roku-service/README.md

 * ROKU_IP should be the IP of your Roku.
 The commands will use this IP to communicate with it.
 This is required.

-There are two options for installation.
+Then, there are two options for installation.
+The service will do the installation automatically before the tests.

 Channel Installation